 - A gentle introduction to English grammar concepts including: parts of speech (nouns, adjectives, prepositions, verbs, adverbs, pronouns, conjunctions, interjections), sentence parts (phrases, clauses, subjects, predicates), and sentence types (declarative, interrogative, imperative, and exclamatory).

 - Memorization plan to assist with memorizing the hymns or scriptures

 - Ideas for further extending the art, hymn, and English grammar study

 - Although this is a completely independent study, for those who use our Mission: Faith Forgers curriculum, 11 of the hymns in this copybook are hymns also studied in Mission: Faith Forgers.

 Format: Spiral-bound (155-page) workbook printed in full color in landscape format.
 Binding on left (short) side.

 Note: This resource is not eligible for purchase through charter/public school programs due to religious content.

 This product listing is for the physical spiral-bound copy of Script-n-Scribe™ Hymns in History.
 For a digital copy of this resource, or for the spiral-bound + PDF bundle, click on the following links:

 Read testimonials of our Script-n-Scribe Cursive Curriculum here.

-FREE shipping for orders of physical products over $75!
-(Free shipping will automatically update if your sub-total includes over $75 in tangible items.)
-Orders ship out from our shop in 1 to 3 business days.
+Orders ship from our shop in 1 to 3 business days.
 Upon shipment, tracking information is sent automatically to the Paypal email address used at checkout.